Metric compatibility and Levi-Civita Connections on Quantum Groups: Bicovariant Bimodules and Differential Calculi

-We have given this definition of exterior algebra, rather than the equivalent one as the quotient $ M^\bullet/S^\bullet$, so that $M^{\wedge n}$ is a bicovariant subbimodule of $M^n$.
-We shall later see that $M^2$ is the direct sum of braided symmetric and antisymmetric tensors. \\ \begin{proposition}[\cite{Woronowicz1989}] The braided exterior algebra $(\Lambda^\bullet M,\wedge,1_H)$ is an associative unital graded algebra and graded bicovariant bimodule. \end{proposition} The $H$-(co)action on $\Lambda^\bullet M$ are induced from the ones on $M^\bullet$, explicitly
+We have given this definition of braided exterior algebra, rather than the equivalent one as the quotient $ M^\bullet/S^\bullet$, so that $M^{\wedge n}$ is a bicovariant subbimodule of $M^n$.
+We shall later study $M^2$ as a direct sum of braided symmetric tensors and the braided antisymmetric tensors $M^{\wedge 2}$.
+In summary, we have \\ \begin{proposition} The braided exterior algebra $(\Lambda^\bullet M,\wedge,1_H)$ is an associative graded $H$-bicomodule algebra, and, in particular, a graded bicovariant bimodule. \end{proposition} The $H$-actions and coactions on $\Lambda^\bullet M$ are induced from the ones on $M^\bullet$, explicitly

 for all $a,b\in H$ and $m^1,\ldots,m^k\in M$. \\

 For any bicovariant bimodule $M$ which is finitely generated as a right $H$-module, its dual $M^*:=\mathrm{Hom}_H(M,H)$ is a bicovariant bimodule according to Propositions~\ref{prop07} and \ref{prop100}.
 Explicitly, actions and coactions read $(a\cdot X\cdot b)(m)=aX(bm)$ and